orianapresacan/CellVisionAI/README.md

 # CellVisionAI

 ## Overview
-BioVisionAI offers a comprehensive exploration into the dynamic world of autophagy cells through the lens of deep learning.
+CellVisionAI offers a comprehensive exploration into the dynamic world of autophagy cells through the lens of deep learning.
 This project encompasses a wide range of tasks including segmentation, classification, object tracking, and next-frame prediction, all aimed at advancing our understanding of autophagy cell behaviors.

 ## Repository Structure
 - `Classification/` - Models and scripts for cell classification.